platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 ![Edit Plan](/images/management-console/billing-plan-upgrade.png "0.6")

 You can make changes to the type of plan, the number of environments, amount of storage and number of users here.
-When you make changes, it will update the monthly price you will be paying.
+When you make changes, it updates the monthly price you're paying.
 Click `Upgrade plan` to save the new settings.

 ![Edit Plan Choose](/images/management-console/settings-upgrade-plan.png "0.6")